 Small Piano Keyboard

 Fantastic option for kids who are interested in learning piano but don’t have access to a full one.
-That’s my 7 year old.
-He got this for his birthday from grandparents (who were music majors in college), it has a really nice tone, and it’s been perfect as an “intro to piano” gift.
+That was my then-7 year old.
+He got this for his birthday from grandparents (who were music majors in college and labored over finding him one with a good tone), and it’s been perfect as an “intro to piano” gift.

 Art Kit